rjtmahinay/loan-application-demo-docs/DEMO-FLOW.md

-# Loan Application Demo Flow
+# SOFTCON PH 2025: Loan Application Demo Flow

 This document contains a Mermaid diagram showing the complete flow of the loan application demo process, including all agents, API endpoints, success criteria, and failure paths.